 Additional Testosterone Boosters That Work – With Some Caveats

-Here are some additional ingredients that show promise for boosting testosterone but may need more research to determine their true effectiveness.
+Here are some additional ingredients that show promise for boosting testosterone but may need more research and review to determine their true effectiveness.

 - Wild nettle root: The root of the stinging nettle plant (Urtica dioica) has a long history of being used for medicinal benefits in cultures around the world.
 We know from animal research that lignans from nettle roots help block SHBG (Sex Hormone Binding Globulin), which is good news for your “T. Researchers say more studies need to be done on humans to determine the benefits in men.